 All performances in the 2012 season will take place on Fridays and Saturdays @ 8 pm and Sundays @ 3 pm at The MET Theatre, 1089 N. Oxford Ave.
 Los Angeles CA 90029.
 Tickets range from $30 - $34.99; seniors and students with ID pay only $20.
 Secure, on-site parking is available for $5.
 A six-play season subscription package is available for $150 and includes preferred seating, free parking, and complimentary snacks and beverages.
 Fun-enhancing, unique pre-theater events such as party buses and audience participation for prizes are a part of what DOMA offers.
 For more information and to purchase individual tickets or subscribe to the 2012 season, the public should call 323-465-0693 or go to www.DomaTheatre.com.

-The DOMA Theatre Company's 2012 season is as follows:
+The rest of DOMA Theatre Company's 2012 season is as follows:

-Additional Music and Lyrics by John Entwistle and Keith Moon
+Music and Lyrics by Jeff Lynne and John Farrar

 Directed by Hallie Baran